Sometimes the most amazing treasures can be found right in your own backyard.

 Just before leaving the building, you can view the factory for Warther Cutlery, the family business started in 1902, and stop at the delightful gift shop that carries the entire line of handcrafted cutlery as well as other high quality items.

-The Warther Museum is loaded with carvings, arrowheads, knives, photographs, and other memorabilia that paint a vibrant history of an extraordinary man, his life, and family.
+The Warther Museum is loaded with model train and other carvings, arrowheads, knives, photographs, and other memorabilia that paint a vibrant history of an extraordinary man, his life, and family.
 There is a small admission fee for the hour long guided tour—it’s well-worth every penny.

 If you ever have the chance to go, prepare to be amazed!